ColinWaddell/AppleTVGuide/README.md

 # About This Guide

-I wrote this guide a long long time ago.
+I wrote this guide a long long time ago for my ATV version 1.
 The way it's written really makes me cringe now (it's a bit chatty), and my grammar really needs a good going over.
-Other than that though, it's really helped a lot of people.
+Other than that though it's really helped a lot of people.
 I'm redesigning my personal website and wasn't too sure where to put this guide so I'm going to keep it maintained via GitHub.

 > 1. [Introduction](#introduction)